diskuv/dkml-ghmirror/contributors/doc/BeyondBasics.rst

 .. _A first project - Learn OCaml: https://ocaml.org/learn/tutorials/up_and_running.html#A-first-project

 Let's begin the simplest project with Dune and OCaml.
-We create a new directory and ask ``dune`` to initialise a new project:
+We create a new directory, create a single-line file called ``dune-project``, and ask Dune to create the source code for your first executable:

 1. Open the Command Prompt (press the Windows key ⊞ and ``R``, and then type "cmd" and ENTER).
 2. Type: